alexandershov/goslow/README.md

 [![Build Status](https://travis-ci.org/alexandershov/goslow.svg?branch=master)](https://travis-ci.org/alexandershov/goslow)
 ## Why?
 Sometimes you need to test how your application handles slow/buggy external APIs.
-If you can easily configure API server domain name, then goslow will help you.
+If you can easily configure external API server hostname, then goslow will help you.

 ## Quick start
-Let's say you're developing an application against the Facebook graph API and you want to know what will happen when the endpoint *graph.facebook.com/me* responds in 10 seconds.
+Let's say you're developing an application against the Facebook graph API and you want to know how your app behaves when the endpoint *graph.facebook.com/me* responds in 10 seconds.

-Just configure your app to make requests to *10.goslow.link* instead of *graph.facebook.com* and you're set:
+Just configure your app to make requests to *10.goslow.link* instead of the *graph.facebook.com* and you're set:

 ```shell